linas/learn-experiments-en/run-14/README.md

 the malloc just .. fails, and everything fucks up.

 Notable differences from run-12:
-* This will log the orhtogonality of the clusters
+* This will log the orthogonality of the clusters
 * Setting commonality to 0.9 eliminates that variable
 * Uses the new exhaustive-jaccard implementation to create groups.